Deep Learning Based Stage-wise Two-dimensional Speaker Localization with Large Ad-hoc Microphone Arrays: Introduction

 However, in many applications, obtaining a speaker's 2-dimensional (2D) or 3-dimensional coordinate is more helpful than merely obtaining the DOA.
 Ad-hoc microphone arrays may be able to address the problem.
-An ad-hoc microphone array is a group of randomly distributed cooperative microphone nodes, each of which contains a single microphone or a traditional microphone array, like a uniform linear array.
-The advantages of ad-hoc microphone arrays lie in that (i) they can be easily deployed and widespread in real world by organizing online devices, and (ii) they can reduce the occurrence probability of far-field speech signal processing.
+An ad-hoc microphone array is a group of randomly distributed cooperative microphone nodes, each of which contains a traditional microphone array, like a uniform linear array.
+The advantages of ad-hoc microphone arrays lie in that (i) they can be easily deployed and widespread in real world by organizing online devices, and (ii) they can reduce the occurrence probability of far-field speech signal processing \cite{zhang2021deep}.
+As for the sound-source localization problem, analogous to prior investigations such as \cite{chen2021scaling,yang2022deep,liang2022multi}, whether an ad-hoc array can substantially outperform traditional fixed arrays by handling a substantial multitude of nodes, needs a deep investigation.